 TREE COVER: The 750 acres were classified as “maritime forest”.
 The tree and plant cover is a mixture of hardwoods with some scattered pines.
-The Plantation is blessed with giant specimen live oaks and magnolias.
-Wild palmettos, cedar and hickory trees also can be found.
+The Plantation is blessed with giant specimen live oaks, magnolias, palmettos, cedar and hickory trees also can be found.

 HOME SITES: Home sites vary in size from .67 acres to over 10 acres.
 Only single family homes are allowed.

 NATURE and WILDLIFE: Nature and wildlife abound at Bull Point.
 With conservation in mind, families of Bull Point enjoy barred owls, eagles, osprey, egrets, herons, wood ducks and mallards.
 Small birds abound including cardinals, chickadees, bluebirds, hummingbirds, woodpeckers, gold finches and the spectacular painted buntings.
 Fox, white tail deer, opossum, armadillos, gray squirrels and raccoons are also nature inhabitants of the plantation.
 In the waters of Huspah Creek, which surround Bull Point, dolphins are a frequent sight.
 Shrimp and blue crab are also plentiful in these serene waters.
 Fishing for sea trout and red fish is excellent.